-- Personnel are aware of Veren Inc.'s "Zero Tolerance" principle regarding alcohol and non-prescription drug use or prescription drugs that may impact the ability of personnel to safely execute their work on the worksite. - 2) Contractors and subcontractors are required to abide by the Canadian Model for providing a safe workplace Alcohol and Drug Guidelines and work rule. - 3) The contractor shall implement testing at the worksite in the case of reasonable cause. - 4) The contractor and sub-contractor are to enforce their company "Fit for Duty Policy (Alcohol & Drug)".
+- 1) Personnel are aware of CPEC's "Zero Tolerance" principle regarding alcohol and nonprescription drug use or prescription drugs that may impact the ability of personnel to safely execute their work on the worksite. - 2) Contractors and subcontractors are required to abide by the Canadian Model for providing a safe workplace Alcohol and Drug Guidelines and work rule. - 3) The contractor shall implement either "at the worksite" screening for just cause or allow Crescent Point to conduct screening. - 4) The contractor and sub-contractor are to enforce their company "Fit for Duty Policy (Alcohol & Drug)".